-Subbacultcha hopes to do so by using art as a tool to build (collective) experiences and create moments and processes of conversation and exchange.
+Subbacultcha hopes to do so by using art as a means to build (collective) experiences and create moments of conversation and exchange.
 We hope to offer a place that’s comfortable, yet carrying the possibility to change and morph along with the people and context orbiting around it.

-This manifests itself in a monthly program, consisting of concerts, dinners and exhibitions in our project space – the s105, an editorial channel, presenting news from the environment around us in the forms of text and image, projects, such as print publications and art series, and a membership, tying all of it together.
+This manifests itself in a monthly program, consisting of concerts, dinners and/or exhibitions, an editorial channel, presenting news from the environment around us in the forms of text and image, projects, such as print publications and art series, with a membership subscription tying it all together.

-Additionally, we curate events in a wide range of venues in Amsterdam: besides our homebase, we host shows and events in OT301, OCCII, Muziekgebouw aan ‘t IJ, Melkweg, De Nieuwe Anita, ISO and Garage Noord.
+We curate events in a wide range of venues in Amsterdam.
+We host shows and events in OT301, Dokzaal, Muziekgebouw, Melkweg, De Nieuwe Anita, ISO, Tempel, Kanaal40 and Garage Noord.

 Coming into our space means that you acknowledge, respect and facilitate the freedom of expression and identity of others.

-We will practice a constant effort to foster such an environment that’s as safe as possible, within the resources we have at our disposal.
+We will practise a constant effort to foster such an environment that’s as safe as possible, within the resources we have at our disposal.
 We’re aware of our blind spots which means that we’re always open for critique, remarks and suggestions.
 We hope you feel free and comfortable to approach us personally or to reach out to us via our online resources (mail, private messages, comment sections).
-If not, you can reach us via our anonymous communication channel.

 It’s our promise to you, to our members, to the artists we collaborate with, and to the art that we celebrate.
 And it’s only fair that we ask the same of you when entering one of our spaces.
-Flutter in and out as you please; stay, engage, dance, don’t dance, just embrace (figuratively) the people and art around you with an open heart.
-Share your awe because together we can become what we hope the rest of our communities to be like.
-Let’s promise each other to, lovingly and respectfully, experience and, optionally, engage.
+Flutter in and out as you please; stay, engage, dance, don’t dance, embrace and experience the people and art around you with an open heart.

 Subbacultcha is always interested in building and developing the community.
-Want to write features for our community?
-Interested in shooting photos for projects?
-Get in touch at firstname.lastname@example.org.
+Want to write outstanding features for us?
+Get in touch at firstname.lastname@example.org..
 Interested in an internship?
 Keep an eye out for our call for interns – we often have positions opening for hands-on talent on the bookings and production, graphic design and communications and editorial front.
-If you’re keen to help out at our events, email email@example.com with ‘volunteer’ in the subject line!
+If you’re keen to help out at our events, email Thierno@subbacultcha.nl with ‘volunteer’ in the subject line!

 Art Direction: Isabella@subbacultcha.nl